 The Colloquium on Digital Transformation is a series of weekly online talks on how artificial intelligence, machine learning, and big data can lead to scientific breakthroughs with large-scale societal benefit.
-The summer/fall series focuses on COVID-19 mitigation research.
-Please register here.
+Register for the spring series here.

 Housing Precarity, Eviction, and Inequality in the Wake of COVID-19